-There are two ways to look at black and white editing – the right way, and the wrong way.
+There are two ways to edit a photo into black and white – the right way, and the wrong way.
 Which way are you doing it?

 Try to avoid using a direct desaturation of an image from colour to black and white.
 Instead, use the dedicated black & white adjustment option under IMAGE>ADJUSTMENT>BLACK & WHITE.